ReadingAndThinking.com

 In terms of choreography and narrative skills, the suspenseful and terrifying atmosphere of the whole story is well rendered: a group of people started a night talking around the fireplace, which has a sense of sight of Japanese horror legends, and this group people listened to the original story in a dark night.

-There are some weird stories that push this creepy feeling to the extreme.
-In a situation similar to a picture-in-picture, even readers outside the book are not substituted into their own imaginations: the weirdness in the story It won't happen around me, is the reality I'm in the real reality, and whether there are other audiences watching me outside the environment I'm in, admiring the "Truman World" I staged? "?
+Some weird stories push this creepy feeling to the extreme.
+In a situation similar to a picture-in-picture, even readers outside the book are not substituted into their own imaginations: the weirdness in the story It won't happen around me, is the reality I'm in the real reality, and whether other audiences are watching me outside the environment I'm in, admiring the "Truman World" I staged? "?

 Another aspect of the success of the work lies in the existence of two different interpretations of the governess’s self-reported experiences: one is that what the female teacher said was true, and the two orphans she cared for had far more mature and even more mature children than children of the same age.